Click here to return to Internship Information

 Choosing an Internship

 The first step taken by most students interested in an internship is to contact the Internship Coordinator.
-Dr. Curtis's office is in 429 Bradley Hall and his campus phone is 677-2492.
-PLS 480 is intended primarily for juniors and seniors who are majors or minors in either Political Science or Administration of Criminal Justice.
+Dr. Curtis's office is in 426B Bradley Hall, his e-mail is rcc@fsmail.bradley.edu, and his campus phone is 677-2492.
+PLS 480 is reserved for juniors and seniors, although this requirement may be waived in certain circumstances.
 In any case, the consent of the Internship Coordinator is required to enroll in PLS 480.
+That means that you can’t enroll on Webster.
+Dr. Curtis will put you in the class.
+A maximum of six hours of political science internship may be earned during the course of a student’s tenure at Bradley.
+The course itself is for variable credit.
+From one to six hours of credit may be earned in any given semester.

 The first question that the prospective intern will be asked is: An internship with whom?
 Most students have already contacted an organization that they consider to be appropriate and wish for approval to get credit for working in that office.
 This is a very favorable state of affairs because matters can proceed very quickly from that point.